danmoser/danmoser.github.io/personal/english.rst

 - "a good deal in spots": em vários pontos
 - "built to order": feito sob encomenda
 - "bottom of a [deep] chasm": fundo do poço
+- "corny": idiots who try to make themselves look good in public but really are embarrassing
 - "dead in the water": to be unresponsive; completely disabled
 - "different kettle of fish": very different; a bad state of affairs; mess
+- "east bumblefuck": somewhere inconviniently far away
 - "foul play": jogo sujo, crime
 - "get into the weeds": get into the details
 - "get into the woods": run away
 - "heads-up": (Informal) information or notification -- *He gave me a heads-up on the new security measures*
 - "in any event": de qualquer modo
-- "jump the gun": To begin a race too soon, before the starting gun goes off
+- "jump the gun": to begin a race too soon, before the starting gun goes off
+- "kitsch": melodramatic, overdone, gaudy and tacky or sentimental and folksy.
+It's so bad that it's cool.
 - "let's hope for the best": vamos esperar pelo melhor
 - "let's see what we get": vamos ver o que acontece
 - "one-off payment": pagamento único/'a vista